Doubrava (Aš)

-Doubrava (German: Grün) is a village in Karlovy Vary Region, Czech Republic.
-It is one of the nine districts of the town of Aš.
-In 2001 the village had a population of 94.
+Doubrava (Grün) is a village and municipal part of Aš in Cheb District in the Karlovy Vary Region of the Czech Republic.
+It has about 80 inhabitants.

-In the village there are a mineral spring, a bus stop, a market and a restaurant.
+In the village there are a mineral spring.

 Geography

 Doubrava lies 6 kilometres northeast from Aš, about 507 meters above sea level.
 It is surrounded by forests.
-Through Doubrava flows Bílý Halštrov river.
+Through Doubrava flows the White Elster River.

 History

 Doubrava is first mentioned in 1392, as a property of Conrad von Neuberg.
-At the turn of the 14th and 15th century Doubrava was bought by the Zedtwitz.
+At the turn of the 14th and 15th centuries, Doubrava was bought by the Zedtwitz family.

-Mineral springs in Doubrava has very similar composition like those in neighboring German town of Bad Elster.
+Mineral springs in Doubrava has very similar composition like those in neighbouring German town of Bad Elster.
 But they are not used for medical purposes yet.
 Town of Aš plans change in future and revitalise this village.